 Answer: No. The courses are taught on a non-credit basis with the student population consisting typically of “agricultural families” and managers of family held agricultural businesses.

-4. Does that mean the Instructor helps in soliciting new students?
+5. Does the Instructor assist in soliciting new students?

 Answer: The business may have more than one individual attending the class at the same time.
 It’s not uncommon to have situations including “husband/wife”, “sister/brother”, “niece/uncle”, “owner/bookkeeper”, or other combinations including family members and employees.